passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <!--
 Then, our hardware colleague Alberto Bianchi created an
 <span style="color: red; font-weight: bold;">extension board</span> for the
-STM32F429-DISCO.
+disco board.
 He connected the sensors to the I2C bus, enabled the CAN peripheral <span style="color: red; font-weight: bold;">by removing</span> some components on the disco board to avoid hardware conflicts, and added the CAN transceiver with a connector to enable communication with the main board.